Natsumychan/Natsumychan/README.md

 </div>

--  🔭 I’m currently subscribed to [No Country](https://www.nocountry.tech/) where they are [preparing junior developers in simulations](https://discord.com/channels/1116055592054824960/1144331587425665045).
+- 🔭 I’m currently subscribed to [No Country](https://www.nocountry.tech/) where they are [preparing junior developers in simulations](https://discord.gg/5MTzmsNXvx).

 - 👀 I’m interested in learning programming to become a front-end developer
 - 🌱 I’m currently learning JavaScript, React, MySQL and Git
--  💞️ I’m looking to collaborate on Web projects and also looking for my first job in the IT area
+- :handshake: I’m looking to collaborate on Web projects and also looking for my first job in the IT area
 - :space_invader: My hobbies are playing videogames, reading about fantasy and sci-fi stories, and walking with my dog.

 <div align="center">